 Estimating systems are at the core of the Management Information Systems (MIS) that run many printing companies.
 Although there has been a lot of consolidation through mergers and acquisitions in the print software business in the past ten years, there still seems to be a variety of commercial and home-grown estimating systems in play across the printing industry.

-The popularity and efficiency of cloud computing has further expanded technology options and user requirements.
+The popularity and efficiency of cloud computing have further expanded technology options and user requirements.
 As companies look to update, upgrade and replace estimating systems, it is important for users and suppliers alike to understand changing business requirements.

 RIT School of Media Sciences led a research study designed to help us to better understand what companies like, don’t like and want to get out of their estimating systems.
 Owners and operators of printing companies are on the prowl for systems that are easy to use, fast, and cost-effective.